zalando/engineering-principles/README.md

 # Zalando's Engineering and Architecture Principles

-**This repository is deprecated.
-The below principles were introduced in 2015 and no longer reflect the current reality (2020) in all aspects.
+ℹ️ **This repository is deprecated.** The below principles were introduced in 2015 and no longer reflect the current reality (2020) in all aspects.
-To learn more about our current practices, please follow our Engineering Blog on https://engineering.zalando.com/ **
+To learn more about our current practices, please follow our Engineering Blog on https://engineering.zalando.com/

 #### The Principles, Briefly